codewinds/strange-2016/README.md

 ## Install

  1. Install Node.js (with npm)
- 2. Install or confirm git is installed
+ 2. Install/confirm git is installed and clone this repo
  3. Install dependencies using npm
+ 4. Run the environment to verify

 ### 1. Install Node.js (with npm)